AudreyGermain/Game-Recommendation-System/README.md

 ```
 ![image alt ><](plots/SVD_Compare_new.png?raw=true)

-We can see there is a large improvement using the SVD with gradient descent over the basic SVD approach.
-The plot shows that the after gradient descent SVD function converges to zero on the train dataset.
+The plot shows that the SVD via gradient descent converges to zero on the train dataset, while the RMSE for our train dataset stays around 0.68 approximately .

-Interestingly, we see that after the 75th iteration, the accuracy on the train dataset stops improving (the RMSE remains around the same value).
-The accuracy on the train data could be improved by using more leading components, the trade-off being more computation time required.

-Similar to the results obtained in our reference for this section, for the data used, we could stop the computation after the *75* or *100* iterations since the accuracy on the test data set does not improve anymore.
+Interestingly, we see that after the *75 - 100th* iteration, the accuracy on the test dataset stops improving (the RMSE remains around the same value).
+The accuracy on the test data could be improved by using more leading components, the trade-off being more computation time required.
+Hence, for the data used, we could stop the computation after the *75 - 100* iterations since the accuracy on the test data set does not improve anymore.
+This behavior is consistent with the results presented in our [reference](https://www.kaggle.com/danieloehm/steam-game-recommendations).

-##### EM Algorithm after gradient descent <a name="c_5"></a>
+##### EM Algorithm: Post SVD via Gradient Descent <a name="c_5"></a>
-With the predicted user-item matrix, let's look again at the distribution of hours for 'Fallout 4' game, and apply to it the EM algorithm in order to find a reasonable 1-5 star rating.
+With the predicted user-item matrix, let's look again at the distribution of hours for the 'Fallout 4' game, using the EM algorithm in order to find a reasonable 1-5 star rating.

-We use EM algorithm to show the plot of the hours distribution of game after gradient descent in the folllowing codes.
+The following code is used to plot the EM algorithm output for a given game, this time using our predicted user-item matrix obtained by using the SVD algorithm via Gradient Descent.

 ```python
 # Create a rating based on time played after gradient descent